-Modern science serves as a bridge between Ayurveda and contemporary science, shedding light on the old principles and making them more familiar to scientists.
-The scientific community has generally agreed that chakras affectsimpact physiological functions.
+Modern science serves as a bridge between Ayurveda and contemporar y science, shedding light on old principles and making them more familiar to scientists.
+The scientific community has generally agreed that chakras affects physiological functions.
 Intercellular gap junction connections provide a physiological mechanism for subtle energy systems, according to the scientific overview on this topic.
-In addition, phenomena involving radiant potentials associated with Chakra maymight be produced via electrical conduction in conjunction with differentee junctions.
-In Ayurveda, the Chakra healing measures (Adravyabhuta chikitsa) are identified in a disorganized fashion; these are compiled and explained in additional detail.
-A blocked energy center can be more easily healed by focusing on the specific chakra that is related towith the physical body via the occurrencehappenings of the various glands and nerve plexuses.
-In order Tto confirm and comprehend the healing potential of Shad chakras, this study aimed towill investigate and evaluate thise idea using metaphysical principles and anatomical details.
-Because of its physiological relationship withto Sukshma Sharir and its anatomical link, the shad chakra has the power to influence our mental and physical well-being and to-maintain our standard of living.
+In addition, phenomena involving radiant potentials associated with Chakra may be produced via electrical conduction in conjunction with different junctions.
+In Ayurveda, Chakra healing measures (Adravyabhutachikits a) are identified in a disorganized fashion; these are compiled and explained in additional detail.
+A blocked energy center can be more easily healed by focusing on the specific chakra related to the physical body via the occurrence of various glands and nerve plexuses.
+To confirm and comprehend the healing potential of Shad chakras, this study aimed to investigate and evaluate this idea using metaphysical principles and anatomical details.
+Because of its physiological relationship withSukshmaSharir and its anatomical link, the shad chakra has the power to influence our mental and physical well-being and maintain our standard of living.